 Events

-On October 28, 2025, I will give a presentation (in German) on “New Weapons and New Wounds: Military and Medicine during the Russo-Japanese War, 1904/05” at the Institute of Modern History, Regensburg University.
+On October 28, 2025, I will give a presentation (in German) on “New Weapons, New Wounds: Military and Medicine during the Russo-Japanese War, 1904/05” at the Institute of Modern History, Regensburg University.

 In June 2025, I published an article entitled “The Scholarly Pathfinder: Andō Hideharu’s ‘Wēbā kikō’ (Max Weber – A Travelogue, 1972)” in the journal Historická Sociologi 1 (2025), pp. 91-114 (Charles University Prague, Karolinum Press; open access).